kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 As we can see it’s been correctly created, with the parameters from the params.yaml templated into it.

 At this point, we’ll want to remove all of our operator from our test cluster so we can add the next steps and re-test.
-The easiest way to do that is just to uninstall KUDO and all of its resources :
+The easiest way to do that is just to uninstall KUDO and all of its resources:

 ```
 MacBook-Pro:operator matt$ kubectl kudo init --dry-run --output yaml | kubectl delete -f -